denten-books/plain-text/main.md

 methodology, and the discipline's radical openness to a wide variety of textual material.
 Without change, we are in danger of becoming irrelevant in a culture that may no longer fully share our notions of the sacred.

 Text as a field underlying television, law, medicine.

+As a result of that blindness, textuality in these places is poorly covered by any discipline.
+Management perhaps.
 ### 1.2.2 Literature Down to the Pixel
 The emergence of distant reading.
 Big data.
 Medium data: search interfaces.
 But it's not "free."
 Free as in speech and free as in beer.
 Close reading is still